CloCkWeRX/broadsoft-ruby/broadsoft/README.md

 ## What is this?
 A fork of the old rubyforge project for interacting with the Broadsoft API.

+I believe the entire project is licenced under the LGPL, but have reached out to the original author to confirm.

 ## Original
 We're really happy to be partnering on with Broadsoft as part of their